Tokemak/v2-core-audit-2023-07-14/src/liquidation/README.md

 The Autotask cloud function is triggered and performs the following steps:

 -   Calls the Liquidator Row contract with the list of Vault addresses.
--   The Liquidator Row contract iterates through each Vault address and calls the claimRewards function and then call the \_increaseBalance function.
+-   The Liquidator Row contract iterates through each Vault address and calls the collectRewards function and then call the \_increaseBalance function.

-For each Vault, the claimRewards function performs the following steps:
+For each Vault, the collectRewards function performs the following steps:

--   Calls the RewardAdapter's claimRewards function, which claims the rewards from the external pool contract (e.g., Convex, Curve, or Balancer).
+-   Calls the RewardAdapter's collectRewards function, which claims the rewards from the external pool contract (e.g., Convex, Curve, or Balancer).
 -   For each claimed asset:
     -   Transfers the claimed rewards to the Liquidator Row contract using IERC20(claimedAsset).transfer(liquidatorRow, amount).